 School psychologists help students succeed academically, socially and emotionally.
-Evaluations, observations and consultation at all levels within The Vanguard School generate the development of interventions conducive to student growth and confidence.
+The process of evaluating, observing and consulting at all levels within The Vanguard School is designed to create interventions that support student growth and build confidence.

 Our psychologists coordinate and contribute to a multidisciplinary evaluation of each student's current performance and progress every two years.
-This evaluation focuses on the strengths and needs of each student in the areas of cognition, social-emotional functioning, behavior and executive functioning so that appropriate interventions can be implemented.
+This evaluation focuses on each student's strengths and needs in cognition, social-emotional functioning, behavior and executive functioning so that appropriate interventions can be implemented.
 The evaluation also contributes to the actualization and success of IEP goals.